 Medical Spending Accounts (MSAs)

-An investment fund similar to an IRA that can be used to pay more routine medical expenses, when used in conjunction with “high-deductible” health insurance, which pays the big bills.
+An investment fund similar to an IRA that can be used to pay more routine medical expenses; when used in conjunction with “high-deductible” health insurance, which pays the big bills.
 Only 750,000 of these MSAs are available nationwide under a pilot program that runs through the year 2000.
-To qualify, you have to be self-employed or employed by a small employer that offers the program.
+To qualify, you must be self-employed or employed by a small employer that offers the program.